See how Bert-based models in Spark NLP can effortlessly resolve co-reference in your text data

 SpanBertCoref annotator of Spark NLP is a coreference resolution model based on SpanBert, which identifies expressions that refer to the same entity in a text.

-Coreference resolution models produce a mapping of all the expressions in a text that refer to the same real-world entity.
-Coreference resolution can be a challenging task, particularly in cases where there are multiple potential referents for a given expression or when the referent is implicit or ambiguous.
+Coreference resolution NLP models produce a mapping of all the expressions in a text that refer to the same real-world entity.
+Coreference resolution tasks can be a challenging, particularly in cases where there are multiple potential referents for a given expression or when the referent is implicit or ambiguous.